mijndert/website/_pages/uses.md

 - [Magic Mouse 2](https://www.apple.com/shop/product/MLA02LL/A/magic-mouse-2-silver) &mdash; In terms of ergonomics this isn't the best mouse so I switch to the trackpad regulary to prevent RSI.
 I love this mouse because it's very portable and has touch input.
 - [Magic Keyboard](https://www.apple.com/shop/product/MLA22LL/A/magic-keyboard-us-english) &mdash; Hands down the best keyboard ever made.
 I'm using the small version without the numpad because it fits in my bag.
 Portability is important to me.
 - [AirPods Pro](https://www.apple.com/airpods-pro/) &mdash; Awesome pair of headphones to block out the noise caused by open-office plans I often find myself in.
-- [Apple Watch Series 3](https://www.apple.com/watch/) &mdash; I don't want to do without my Apple Watch anymore.
-It makes sure I don't have to grab my phone out of my pocket every time I get a notification.
-I also love the workout features and stuff like music controls.